FaserF/ControlPCWithVoice/README.md

 If you have further issues open a new Issue on GitHub!

 ## Credits
-Credits go to Hylke Jellema from YouTube for his base script and his instruction video: https://www.youtube.com/watch?v=gOt1IyEAIxA
+Credits go to
+- Hylke Jellema from YouTube for his base script and his instruction video: https://www.youtube.com/watch?v=gOt1IyEAIxA
+- NirCMD for making CMD much more comfortable